The Best Ways to See Sloths in Costa Rica

 A few of our favorite spots for spotting these cute creatures are.

-You can just show up at the park and hire a guide, but if you would like a tour with transportation we highly suggest a private tour with Manuel
+You can just show up at the park and hire a guide, but if you would like a tour with transportation we highly suggest an all inclusive tour with Manuel

 Although these are the places we have seen the most sloths, it doesn’t mean you won’t see one in other parts of the country.